FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: System

 \paragraph{Filing Acquisition and Statement Identification.}~\model~first acquires the target annual filing and identifies the relevant statement sections with the given query.
 The acquisition strategy is jurisdiction-aware: for XBRL-native (US/JP) markets, \model~directly loads tagged facts from the filing; for PDF-centric (CN) markets, it locates the corresponding annual report and detects the page ranges of the core statements such as IS/BS/CF. This step identifies a statement-level context package (including document pointers, period metadata, and statement boundaries) that serves as the shared input to downstream extraction.

 \paragraph{Extraction.}~\model~then proceeds with rule-based parsers to generate stable, explainable, and reproducible candidate values without relying on LLM generation.
 We distinguish two extraction tracks because the input regimes are fundamentally different.
 In XBRL-native jurisdictions (US/JP), filings already provide standardized, machine-readable tags; extraction mainly reduces to \emph{selecting the correct facts} under reporting context, e.g., consolidated vs separate, period length, and instant/duration matching, and exporting the tagged items into our statement schema.

 In PDF-centric jurisdictions (CN), disclosures are not consistently tagged and table layouts vary across issuers.
 Therefore, extraction requires \emph{document-level decomposition}, table parsing, robust column selection with fallbacks, and per-field status labeling.
 In this work, we additionally attach a per-field status label to each extracted item to explicitly surface uncertainty, such as \texttt{OK}, \texttt{MISSING}, \texttt{PARSE\_ERROR}, and \texttt{NOT\_APPLICABLE}.

-\paragraph{Canonical Mapping via a Global Ontology.} To localize statements into an investor-home representation, \model~maps extracted items into a unified canonical schema guided by a global financial ontology spanning IS/BS/CF. The ontology defines a set of core concepts and their cross-market correspondences, enabling semantically aligned structuring across heterogeneous filings.
+\paragraph{Canonical Mapping via a Global Ontology.} In order to localize statements into an investor-home representation, \model~maps the extracted items into a unified canonical schema guided by a global financial ontology spanning IS/BS/CF. The ontology defines a set of core concepts and their cross-market correspondences, enabling semantically aligned structuring across heterogeneous filings.
 Canonical mapping produces localized statement tables under the same concept inventory, which makes cross-jurisdiction comparison and downstream applications (e.g., QA and benchmarking) consistent.